Context

 Transformation through innovation

-- Health technologies: The use of telemedicine, mobile health applications and electronic medical records can improve access to care and the efficiency of health services, particularly in remote areas;
+- Health Technologies: The use of telemedicine, mobile health applications and electronic medical records can improve access to care and the efficiency of health services, particularly in remote areas;

 - Innovative Financing Solutions: Financing models such as microcredit for education and community-based health insurance can help overcome financial barriers.